-The Middle Tier is a Multiple Locations Option that isolates the database, improving speed and security by preventing client workstations from directly accessing the database.
+The Middle Tier is an option for Multiple Locations that isolates the database, improving speed and security by preventing client workstations from directly accessing the database.
 It runs very fast in a LAN, but is sluggish on a VPN.
 The server program sits between the database and the client machines.
 Workstations are ordinary thick clients running the full Windows version of Open Dental.
 Middle Tier is a useful option for large local networks that might be shared with non-users of Open Dental (like a college campus or hospital).
 It is not the same as a Web Version.

 This diagram explains the 3-tier architecture used in enterprise settings.

-Speed: The goal is to have only one call to the server for each 'page' of display on the screen.
+Speed: The goal is to have only one call to the server for each page of display on the screen.
 This single call will return a single dataset (group of tables) which is as small as possible.
 Eliminating multiple calls reduces latency (roundtrip time) issues, such as when connecting across a satellite connection.
 Keeping the result set small helps the program remain responsive even when the connection is slow (e.g. a dial-up connection).

 Security: An advantage of using a Middle Tier is increased security.
 In a direct connection, the MySQL username and password must be stored on the client computer.
 But with a Middle Tier, the client doesn't need access to the MySQL username and password.
-There is still not any security for the OpenDentImages folder (A to Z folders).
-Each client must still have access to a shared OpenDentalImages folder to view items in the Images module.
+There is still not any security for the A to Z folders / OpenDentImages.
+Each client must still have access to a shared OpenDentImages folder to view items in the Images module.
 There are a few options:

 Although it is not shown above, multiple clients can connect through either of the two methods and both connection methods can be used simultaneously.
 In fact, a direct connection is required when updating versions, and this requirement is satisfied by running the OpenDental.exe directly on the Middle Tier server.